bryanmytko/ga_bot/readme.md

 - `help` - displays a list of the commands available to anyone who is not the admin/TA

 Commands only available for the TA & Admin:
 - `next` - removes the first person from the queue and sends a message to alert them that it is their turn.
-It also displays the new status of the queue
+It also displays the new status of the queue.
+- `remove [username,[username2...]]` - removes specific, by name, from the queue.
 - `clear queue` - clears the queue.
 - `attendance` - outputs the current attendance list.
 - `clear attendance` - clears the current attendance list.